-Believe it or not we haven’t been in ancient Mycenae site since some high school field trip.
+Believe it or not, we haven’t been in ancient Greek Mycenae site since some high school field trip.

-Since we were in Athens, Greece those days we decided to take the kids and have some fun exploring the kingdom of Agamemnon for which many words have been written.
+Since we were in Athens, Greece those days we decided to take the kids and have some fun exploring the kingdom of Agamemnon.

 The term relates to the period from ca. 1600 to 1100 B.C. in Greece.
 This name comes from the site of Mycenae (Peloponnese), where a grand palace was.

-The remains can be still seen today.
+The remains are visible today.
 It was the kingdom of King Agamemnon, according to Homer.
 The same Agamemnon who led Greeks into the Trojan war.

 During that period, the whole of the Greek mainland went through an era of prosperity.
 Centers like Mycenae, Tiryns, Thebes, and Athens were related to that.